QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 <span id="Getting_unread_messages_count_for_dialogs" class="on_page_navigation"></span>
 ## Getting unread messages count for dialogs

-You can request total unread messages count or unread count for particular dialog:
+You can request total unread messages count or unread messages count for particular dialog:

 ```java
 Set<String> dialogsIds = new HashSet<String>();